InstantWebP2P/node-forward-proxy/windows-howto.md

 Notes:
   For item 2 above, it's for run an export service.
 Normally, you don't need start it.
-  If you have computers or friends in China, it's appreciated you and your friends running an export service for others.
+  If you have computers or friends in Mainland, it's appreciated you and your friends running an export service for others.